lukeponga-dev/mobilerotaryai/README.md

 ![Tailwind CSS](https://img.shields.io/badge/Styling-Tailwind_CSS-38B2AC?logo=tailwind-css)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

-AI Mazda Mechanic is a specialized, mobile-first diagnostic assistant for Mazda RX-8 owners.
+Rotary Mechanic is a specialized, mobile-first diagnostic assistant for Mazda RX-8 owners.
 Powered by the Google Gemini API, it leverages expert knowledge from workshop manuals and community best practices to help users troubleshoot, diagnose, and understand the unique complexities of the Renesis rotary engine.

 ---